Wok & Skillet

 pad woon sen with chopsticks

-Glass noodles, also known as bean thread noodles or cellophane noodles, are a staple in many Asian cuisines and is what is used in this dish.
+Glass noodles, also known as bean thread noodles or cellophane noodles, are a staple in many Asian cuisines, and they’re what you’ll need for Pad Woon Sen.

-Made from mung bean starch, they are almost transparent when cooked, giving them their characteristic "glass" appearance.
-They have a silky, smooth texture that’s perfect for absorbing sauces, making them ideal for stir-fried dishes like Pad Woon Sen.
+Made from mung bean starch, these noodles turn almost completely transparent when cooked, giving them their signature “glass” appearance.
+They have a silky, smooth texture that soaks up the sauce beautifully, making them perfect for stir-fried dishes like this one.

-Rice vermicelli turns opaque when cooked, while glass noodles will become translucent.
-Glass noodles also have a bit of a starchy and chewy texture.
-Close to the sweet potato noodles used in Korean Japchae, but thinner and more delicate.
+Rice vermicelli turns opaque when cooked, while glass noodles become translucent.
+Glass noodles also have a starchier, slightly chewy texture — similar to the sweet potato noodles used in Korean Japchae, but thinner and more delicate.

 How to Make Pad Woon Sen

-Start by soaking 160g of (dry) glass noodles in room temperature or just slightly warm water for about 10 minutes while you prep the rest of the ingredients (do not soak in hot water or it will overcook the noodles and make the mushy)
+Start by soaking about 160g of dried glass noodles (bean thread noodles) in room-temperature or slightly warm water for 10 minutes while you prep the other ingredients (I don’t recommend using hot water for this process because it softens them too quickly and can lead to mushy noodles after they’re cooked).

 bean thread noodles soaking in water for pad woon sen

-Prepare the sauce by combining 2 tablespoons of water, 2 tablespoons of oyster sauce, 1 tablespoon of soy sauce, 1 teaspoon fish sauce, 1 teaspoon of sugar, and a dash of ground white pepper in a small bowl.
+In a small bowl, mix together 2 tablespoons of water, 2 tablespoons of oyster sauce, 1 tablespoon of soy sauce, 1 teaspoon fish sauce, 1 teaspoon of sugar, and a dash of ground white pepper.

 pad woon sen sauce ingredients